vegetableman/blog/content/posts/betamax/index.md

   <figcaption>Generating a demo</figcaption>
 </figure>

-The tool is called <a>*Betamax*</a>.
+The tool is called <a href="https://chromewebstore.google.com/detail/betamax-beta/bilkjgflfmchnijnkfnimmcolnkgbaol?hl=en&pli=1">Betamax</a>.
 I know, comical as it may sound but it's been named that for a reason as it's not a replacement for `<video>` but merely an alternative medium that sort of died off along with the post Jon wrote eons ago.
 A relic of the past not seen elsewhere but the home pages of <a href="https://www.sublimetext.com/">amazing</a> <a target="_blank" href="https://www.sublimemerge.com/">products</a> from the mentioned author.
 It does sound cool though!

 Below is the output generated from the tool (stored in zip):